Fact-checked by the Snapmessages editorial team

 Telegram supports groups up to 200,000 members and broadcast channels with unlimited subscribers.
 WhatsApp raised its group limit to 1,024 members in 2022, a significant upgrade, but still a fraction of Telegram’s capacity.
 For large communities, Telegram is the clear choice.

 On file sharing, both platforms now support files up to 2 GB.
-However, WhatsApp compresses photos and videos by default, reducing quality unless you select the “document” sending option.
-Telegram sends files uncompressed at full quality by default, which matters for photographers, designers, and developers.
+WhatsApp compresses photos and videos by default, reducing quality unless you select the “document” sending option.
+Telegram sends files uncompressed at full quality by default, a meaningful difference for photographers, designers, and developers sharing production assets.

 How Do Telegram and WhatsApp Treat Your Data?